 Grow as many fruits, vegetables and herbs as you want, and harvest them throughout the year.
 Harvestables will be added to your in-game inventory, after which they can be used for cooking.
 Your Sims will also be able to sell them at the local food market in town.
 One cool feature of this expansion pack is that your Sims can also become a beekeeper and sell honey as well.

 Keeping your garden healthy

 Bugs may infest your garden, so be sure to use an organic bug spray to kill pests, including cockroaches and aphids.
 PlantSims may show up when your Sims are overusing pesticides.
 Normal Sims can also be allergic to pesticides, which can be cured by getting allergy shots at the hospital.
 Placing a ladybug house near plants reduces the risks of bug infestation.
 Besides that, moles will also be able to damage your garden and lawn.

 As you may notice, gardening can become a very challenging and time-consuming occupation.
 When your Sims don’t take good care of the garden, plants may get sick or even die.
 Once your Sims have improved their gardening skills, they will be able to revive dying plants.
 Fertilize plots with a bag of environmentally friendly fertilizer or compost.
-The local Garden Club jury will be watching over your shoulder.
+The local Garden Club jury will watch over your shoulder.